ATTiny88 Device Controller

 Analog pins A0 to A7 are accessible as digital input and output using numbering that runs from 17 to 24 as implied by the board labels.
 (Using the 'Ax' form of reference in code is not recommended as not all versions of the MCU package implement the pin number calculation correctly.)
 The LED is on pin 0.
 SCL and SDA are marked for the I2C interface (A4 and A5).
 The serial monitor is installed using D3, D4 by default, but as it is a software serial port, any pair of pins would be suitable.
 Hardware PWM is on pins 9 and 10 which have been avoided in this example.
 (The chip only has two timers and these pins are the only ones that support hardware PWM.)

 The module supports a USB interface for programming, but there is no separate USB controller.
 The MCU contains a bootloader that interacts directly with the USB driver on the desktop to download and install the program.
 At each boot the bootloader looks for the driver.
 If the driver is not detected, or if it is detected but there is no program download pending, the bootloader starts the user code.
 If a program download is pending the bootloader puts the MCU into download mode and the program is downloaded.
 When downloading a program is complete the user code is started.
-This means that to download software the ATTiny should not be connected to the PC until after the download has been initiated.
+This implies that to download software the ATTiny should not be connected to the PC until after the download has been initiated.
 However, although the prompt from the downloader to indicate that a download is pending instructs the user to connect the MCU to the USB port, it is actually sufficient just to reset the MCU.

 This programming arrangement means that the USB port is not available as a serial port during program development - it is claimed by the driver on the PC.
 The simplest option to provide debugging support is to create a software serial object in code and connect a suitable serial device at pins 3 and 4.
-An ESP01 programmer works quite well for serial to USB - the port can be selected in the Arduino IDE so that the IDE console can be used for debugging as if the MCU were connected to that port.
+If a UART-toUSB device such as an ESP01 programmer is used then the port can be selected in the Arduino IDE so that the IDE console can be used for debugging, as if the MCU were connected to that port.
 Only one copy of the IDE is needed - the USB port used for the software serial monitor can be nominated as the connection port because that setting is ignored by the driver during program upload.
 The result is a configuration that looks the same as other devices such as UNO, except for the need to press reset to start the download.
-A PC terminal program such as PUTTY driven from the PC serial port or a USB to serial adapter would also work.
+A PC terminal program such as PUTTY driven from the PC serial port or through a serial to USB adapter would also work.
 A device that can provide input as well as display debugging information might be required, depending on the application - in this example it was essential for the Master device to be available in order display the key-presses and select a LED.

 4x4 matrix keypad with 4 extra buttons and 8 LEDS.